 Credit utilization measures how much of your available credit you are using at any one time, and it is an important factor in determining your credit score, accounting for 30% of your score.
 The lower the ratio, the better your score will be.

-When issuers report credit utilization varies, and it might not line up with your closing date like it does for McCall.
+Issuers report your credit utilization at different times, and it won’t necessarily line up with your closing date.
 You can call your issuer to find out when it reports.
 Paying before that date will keep your utilization low – close to zero if you pay your balance in full.

 Checking your balance every day